dbu/symfony-speed/README.md

 * Use [sloppy](http://www.dallaway.com/sloppy/) to simulate a low bandwith

 Of course, using and optimizing these features instead of disabling them can be a cheap way to speed up your website.
+You should look into this topic as well.
 But there are limits, if for example the internet connection is really slow, there are lots of big files that can not be compressed below a certain size.

 To play with one of the branches, do not forget to first clear the cache with